sthomas2878/WarehouseManagerDenver/WarehouseSystemInstructions.md

 ![alt text](images/image33.png)

 On the following page, you can select if you want to create the new agent from scratch or from a template, and give it a name and a description.
 To create the solution, you will need to create a number of agents and we will go through them one by one, starting with the `Dock Status` agent.
 Let's start by giving it a name and a description.

+### For today's session, we are going to use the same watsonX Orchestrate instance.
+To avoid changing the agents created by other participants, please follow the below convention while naming  agents.

 Please ensure that you include your firstname at the end of `Dock Status Agent`.
 For example, `Dock Status Agent_Sam`:
 - Name: Dock Status Agent_Firstname
 - Description:
 ```